aivanovski/autokpass/README.md

 - `-d, --delay`: delay in seconds before autotype will be started
 - `-k, --key-file`: path to key file
 - `-x, --xml-key`: interpret key file as xml file
+- `-c, --process-key-command`: executes shell command on file specified in `--key-file` and uses it to unlock database
 - `-h, --help`: print usage info

 ## Building from sources